-2.2 Middle Layer: Customer Strategy (Information- and Value-Strategy)
+(2) Middle Layer: Customer strategy (Information- and value-strategy)

-The revealed changes regarding the business model of companies, which was shown in the first layer, have consequences for the customer relationship strategy.
-In this middle layer customer information, value to the customer, value of the customer and demand potential are discussed.
+The revealed changes regarding the business model of companies, which were shown in the first layer, have consequences for the customer relationship strategy.
+In this middle layer customer information, value to the customer, value of the customer and demand potential are discussed:

-Customer information: The starting point for operational control of the market development is a comprehensive and detailed understanding of customers.
+- Customer information: The starting point for operational control of the market development is a comprehensive and detailed understanding of customers.
 In addition, to improve customer loyalty typical reward programs have the "side effect" that the operators of loyalty programs receive detailed information on the revenues incurred by the customer transactions.
-Offering loyalty programs provides the opportunity to analyze the development of various customer segments.

-Customer benefits (Value to the customer): Gaining customer benefits companies have to focus marketing activities in order to achieve optimal customer orientation.
+Offering loyalty programs provides the opportunity to analyze the development of various customer segments. - Customer benefits (Value to the customer): Gaining customer benefits companies have to focus marketing activities in order to achieve optimal customer orientation.
 Besides the pure product benefit, many corporations are investing in strengthening the relationship benefit through additional customer service and customer retention operations in form of customer clubs and loyalty programs.
+Assuming the customer loyalty results from customer satisfaction, it is with a view to a VUCA world to examine the effects of this cause effect.
+Fig. 2 shows the relationship as well as typical parameters.